quarantin/beautiful-java/README.md

 ## Prerequisites

 ### Zomboid
-Obviously you need to have Project Zomboid installed:
+Obviously you need Project Zomboid installed:

 https://projectzomboid.com/

+To configure BeautifulJava, you'll have to find the path to Zomboid install folder.
+Open Steam, go to your **Library** section, right-click the game **Project Zomboid**, select **Properties...**, choose **LOCAL FILES**, then click the **Browse...** button.
+Open the properties of any file available in the window that just opened and copy its location.

+This is the path you'll have to set for **ZOMBOID** when configuring BeautifulJava.

 ### IntelliJ
 You also have to install IntelliJ Community Edition.
 BeautifulJava is using IntelliJ for disassembling and formatting the code.
 It can be downloaded from here:

 https://www.jetbrains.com/idea/download/

-Remember the location where you install IntelliJ, you'll need it later.
+Remember the location where you install IntelliJ.
+This is the path you'll have to set for **INTELLIJ** when configuring BeautifulJava.

 ### Prerequisites for Linux
 - Install Git: